sunflower2333/TestEUD/README.md

 QUIC opensource `libeud` uses libusb to interact with eud devices, so you have to install `WinUSB`(or `libusbK`) driver on the table.

-- You may need to `SCAN` the device id of your eud device before control it.
+- By default this tool will use the first device id.

 # License
 GPL-2.0 OR BSD 3-clause "New" or "Revised" License